 Safety hazards

-These can affect you and your team because they are a man down and if one of these injuries happened to you from the list up it can happen to all of your team mates which would be a massive blow of your team doing well as they would not be very trustworthy.
+These can affect you and your team because they are a man down.
+Moreover, if one of these injuries happens to you from the list up it can happen to all of your team mates which would be a massive blow of your team doing well as they would not be very trustworthy.

 What are intrinsic risk factors?